 Take management or disciplinary action

-There are clear differences between management and discipline action.
-Management action is independent of the discipline process and should, if appropriate be considered in the first instance.
-Under Chapter 6 of the Public Service Act 2008, discipline action can only be taken after a finding has been made that disciplinary grounds exist (s.187).
+Whilst there are clear differences between management action and discipline action, management action can be undertaken in conjunction with, or instead of a disciplinary penalty.
+If appropriate, management action should be considered in the first instance.
+Under Chapter 6 of the Public Service Act 2008, discipline action can only be taken after a finding has been made that disciplinary grounds exist (s187).

 Management action is defined in the Discipline guideline as: